joechiu/restfuld/README.md

 4. check if a log restful-ddddmmyy.log generated in /tmp/<br>
 <br><br>

+# KNOWN ISSUES<br>
+SSL Certificate issue caused by one of LWP module if still remember.
+Please post which you'd met for investigation.<br>

 # TODO<br>
 Currently Perl restful daemon supports text and JSON format requests and responses though it also supports simple XML action.
 The following improvements are expected to be done if time permitted. <br>